flyingstick22/devops_cloud_deployment/README.md

 # CI/CD exercise with Heroku

-This is an exercise to make cloud deployment by using Heroku
+This is an CI/CD exercise using Heroku